 14 Mile race start: 9:30 am; 7 Mile starts at 10:30 am

-Race is capped at 350 runners - there will be no race day registration!
+Race is capped at 350 runners (when no covid restrictions are in place) - there will be no race day registration!
 Online registrations will be accepted until May 12th (mail in registrations until May 11th) or until sold out!

 The Chief Wetona Challenge is comprised of one of two distances.
 You can choose either the 7 mile course or the 14ish mile course.
 All participants, family members and spectators are invited to join us post race for a pancake brunch and other delicious treats!